SP Shasta Division

 The original John Armstrong design was modified in significant respects, largely to achieve operational goals.
 For example, sidings and spurs were added or modified to add to operational interest.
 Some track work was eliminated to create more interesting, and lengthy, runs between modeled towns.
 Most significantly, the capacity of the designed hidden staging yards at Redding and Klamath Falls were increased from 4 to 7 tracks.
 Additional staging tracks were added at Weed and lengthened from 8' to nearly 20'.
 And, additional tracks were installed at the visible lower Dunsmuir yard.

 Track is ME rail on CVP tie strips with hand laid turnouts.
 All mainline track, nearly 400 feet, is installed.
 Train control is via wireless NCE DCC.
-The layout is fully signaled from Redding to Black Butte (the CTC section).
+The layout is fully signaled from Redding to Black Butte (the CTC section) and ABS signaling is now being installed, per the prototype, from Black Butte to Klamath Falls.
 Computer interface is accomplished using C/MRI hardware and JMRI software.
 The tone of the layout is casual but purposeful.

-The Shasta Division is 40% scenicked with painted backdrops from Redding to Dorris.
-Many key structures are in place or mocked up, giving the modeled scenes a sense of place For example, the Dunsmuir engine facility and City structures are nearly complete and in place.
+The Shasta Division is 60% scenicked with painted backdrops from Redding to Dorris.
+Many key structures are in place or mocked up, giving the modeled scenes a sense of place For example, the Dunsmuir engine facility and City structures are complete and in place.